 Our latest recommendation for a good entry-level printer with a 32-Bit motherboard included is the Ender 3 V2.

-- [Self-developed Silent Motherboard] - Updated motherboard with silent TMC2208 stepper drivers: Compared to the Ender 3 and Ender 3 pro, a V2 design that delivers users out-of-the-box experience and silence-oriented upgrades,It has been built to offer a beefy level of power, featuring an ARM Cortex-M3 STM32F103 CPU and a TMC2208 stepper drivers
+- [V4.2.2 Updated Silent Motherboard] - Updated motherboard with silent TMC2208 stepper drivers: Compared to the Ender 3 and Ender 3 pro, a V2 design that delivers users out-of-the-box experience and silence-oriented upgrades,It has been built to offer a beefy level of power, featuring an ARM Cortex-M3 STM32F103 CPU and a TMC2208 stepper drivers

 - [Brand New User Interface] - The new display equipped with UI LCD screen, user experience greatly upgrades with the newly designed operation UI system, convenient disassembly and simple operation.